Racopokemon/ImageSort/README.md

 * Settings window
   * Accessible from the menu bar (see above)
   * ==can decide if the files should be moved to a relative folder OR to a global folder (which is also stored between the sessions)==
+  * \[tick box] also show videos (if we finally have video support)
+* Launcher
+  * A simple folder view where single folders can be double-clicked / selected and then this app launches with this folder already preselected.
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)